 - My Simple Daily Lesson Planner

 - Daily Student Checklists

-- Here is the style of teacher’s lesson planner I have loved using.
-It’s a landscape planner (so wide instead of tall) and can fit many subjects onto a page layout.
-Great for mulitple kids!
+- Here is the style of teacher’s lesson planner I have loved using in the past.
+It’s a landscape planner (so wide instead of tall) and can fit many subjects into a page layout.
+Great for multiple kids!

 - Programs like Trello or Evernote are handy apps to keep all your notes and ideas.
 I use it to plan my year out.
 Here’s a screenshot of one of my Trello homeschool planning boards:

-- Here is a review of several homeschool online planners and another called PlanBook (which I’m giving a try this year.)
-There’s also a new free one called Homeschool Panda.
+- Here is a review of several homeschool online planners and a teacher called PlanBook.
+There’s also a free one called Homeschool Panda.

 When you have the planner and the year layout settled, it’s time to plunk the information in!

 Another tip, if you are using a printed planner and are writing things in – use pencil.
 That way it’s editable and you can move things around as needed.
 Make sure any digital planner you have also offers a drag and drop option so you can change as you want.

 Some curricula have suggested schedules included, so take that plan (if it works for you) and simply drop them into the planner where they are scheduled to be.
 If it doesn’t work for you, or there isn’t a schedule, go through the program and break it down into chunks.
 Traditional school years are typically broken up into 36 weeks or 180 days.
 Of course, this is just a guideline, but it can be helpful when you need to figure out how to schedule your plans.
 Break things down and add them to the planner.
 Do one thing at a time until you have everything down and – tada!
 Lessons all planned!